Cambodia’s October Holiday: Why You Should Visit Cambodia During Pchum Ben Festival

 That said, different Cambodians celebrate the event in different ways.
 While some of the nation’s most traditional and religious people still like to mark the entire 15 days, others only really observe the occasion for the final 24 or 72 hours.

-In 2024, the main three-day part of the festival will fall on the 1st, 2nd and 3rd of October .
+In 2025, the main three-day part of the festival will fall on the 21st, 22nd and 23rd of September.
 During these three days, you’ll see families eating, drinking, celebrating, and enjoying time together.
 But in the 12-day period leading up to these 3 days, you’ll observe small-scale religious events and activities at many of the nation’s temples.

 How Do Cambodian People Celebrate Bon Pchum Ben?